npnebibek/DaysInBetweenCalculator/README.md

 -   `firstDate`: The start date.
 -   `secondDate`: The end date.
--   `publicHolidays`: List of public holidays to consider.
+-   `publicHolidays`: List of public holidays to considerof type DateTime.
 -   Returns the number of business days between the two dates.

 ### `int BusinessDaysBetweenTwoDates(DateTime firstDate, DateTime secondDate, IList<HolidayRule> publicHolidays)`

-Calculates the number of business days for a List of HolidayRules public holidays Fixed, WeekendAdjusted and NthDayOfTheMonth Types
+Calculates the number of business days for a List of HolidayRules holidays Fixed, WeekendAdjusted and NthDayOfTheMonth Types

 -   `firstDate`: The start date.
 -   `secondDate`: The end date.
--   `holidays`: Holiday rules specifying public holidays, recurring holiday rules, state only rules and day-in-lieu calculations.
+-   `publicholidays`: Holiday rules specifying public holidays of type HolidayRule for Fixed, WeekendAdjusted and NthDayOfTheMonth Holiday
 -   Returns the number of business days between the two dates.

+## Private Methods

+### `private static bool IsValidDateInputs(DateTime firstDate, DateTime secondDate)`

+Validates the entered date values to ensure `firstDate` is before `secondDate`.
+In this case if they are equal returns false.

+### `private static bool IsWeekday(DateTime currentDate)`

+Checks if a given date falls on a weekday (Monday through Friday).

+### `private static bool IsPublicHoliday(DateTime currentDate, IList<DateTime> publicHolidays)`

+Checks if a given date is a public holiday based on the provided list of public holidays.

+### `private static int CalculateBusinessDays(DateTime firstDate, DateTime secondDate, IList<DateTime> publicHolidays)`

+Calculates the number of business days between two dates considering public holidays.

+### `private static int CalculateBusinessDays(DateTime firstDate, DateTime secondDate, IList<HolidayRule> publicHolidays)`

+Calculates the number of business days between two dates considering public holidays with complex rules extended by HolidayRule.

-### `Holiday Rule Class`
+### `Holiday Rule Class Implementation`

 ```csharp
 using DaysInBetweenCaculator.Helpers;